IntroCSCI/colorvisionproject-avankineni/README.md

 !!!My program is designed to simulate what a colorblind person might see when given an image.
 The program will take the image based on what type of colorblindness the user chooses and the image will be morphed to simulate that colorblindness.!!!

+# v0.2 Updates

+!!!The program in the first delivarble wasn't very effective as it just removed the color that colorblindness corresponded to which didn't accomplish the main task.
+This new version integrates a RGB formula for each of the colorblindness that simulates that colorblindness as accurately as possible using specific percentage values.
+The stakeholder largely influenced this change as the image must be accurately simulated to truly experience the program.!!!

 ## Developer

 !!!Ankit Vankineni!!!